-- (4) Fire doors/shutters.
+- (2) Multiple identical buildings.
+In order to qualify for the multiple identical building fee, all buildings included in the project must be identical, and plans for such buildings must be submitted at the same time.
+The fee for submittal of plans for the first building shall be determined in accordance with the fee schedule on file with the City Clerk's Office.
+The fee for each remaining identical building shall be twenty-five percent (25%) of the appropriate fee. - (3) Shell buildings.
+When an application is submitted for a property where only the shell of the property has been completed, the fee will be calculated at fifty percent (50%) of the appropriate fee set forth in the fee schedule on file with the City Clerk's Office on the basis of the total gross area of the building.
+When an application is submitted for the construction of the interior of a building where the shell has been previously granted a permit, the fee for the interior construction shall be calculated at fifty percent (50%) of the total gross area as set forth in the fee schedule on file with the City Clerk's Office.
+Should the interior be completed in sections, the fee shall be calculated at the percentage of the area being completed, cumulative interior fee not to exceed fifty percent (50%) of the total gross area as set forth in the fee schedule on file with the City Clerk's Office. - (4) Fire doors/shutters.
 Fire door/shutter plan review and inspection shall be assessed an initial minimum fee as indicated on the fee schedule for the first fire door/shutter and as indicated on the fee schedule for each additional door/shutter.
 This fee does not apply to fire doors/shutters already reviewed as part of an ongoing project. - (5) Re-submission fee.
 A fee shall be assessed for review of plans submitted following denial of plan approval. - (6) Re-inspection fee.
 The inspection of work performed under an approved plan is included in the fee for plan reviews.
-This fee does not include any re-inspections required because the inspected work failed to pass inspection.
-A re-inspection fee equaling twenty-five percent (25%) of the original plan review fee, two-hundred and fifty dollars (\$250.00) minimum, shall be assessed due to system failure during the initial inspection.

-(7) Fee for initiation without a permit.
-Penalty for failure to obtain a permit before starting work shall automatically triple the applicable fees, and all work shall cease until the proper permits have been attained.
+This fee does not include any reinspections required because the inspected work failed to pass inspection.
+A re-inspection fee equaling twenty-five percent (25%) of the original plan review fee, fifty dollars (\$50.00) minimum, shall be assessed due to system failure during the initial inspection. - (7) Fee for initiation without a permit.
+Penalty for failure to obtain a permit before starting work shall automatically double the applicable fees, and all work shall cease until the proper permits have been attained.